yunho-c/charsiug2p-tvm/NOTES/POST_PROCESSING.md

 - `ipa-flap-vowel-stress`: Combines `ipa-vowel-stress` with the flapping heuristic.
 - `ipa-vowel-prefix` (experimental): Adds prefix-aware stress rules on top of `ipa-vowel`.
 If a prefixed word has exactly one primary and one secondary stress but the primary appears before the secondary, the stresses are swapped.
 For short prefixes (`re/un/in/im/il/ir`), an initial `ˌ` is dropped when there is only one secondary stress marker.
 Current results show this underperforms, so it is not recommended for default comparisons.
 - `ipa-flap-vowel-prefix` (experimental): Combines `ipa-vowel-prefix` with the flapping heuristic.
 Also underperforms relative to `ipa-flap-vowel`.
+- `ipa-vowel-syllabic` (experimental): Uses the same vowel tuning as `ipa-vowel`, but swaps in a context-sensitive `ə + l/n → ᵊl/ᵊn` rule that only fires after consonants and before consonants.
+This avoids over-converting sequences like `əlo`.
+- `ipa-flap-vowel-syllabic` (experimental): Combines `ipa-vowel-syllabic` with the flapping heuristic.
+- `ipa-vowel-reduced`: Adds a conservative pretonic reduction rule (`ɪ → ə`) in consonant contexts when a primary stress appears later in the word.
+- `ipa-flap-vowel-reduced`: Combines `ipa-vowel-reduced` with the flapping heuristic.
+This is currently the best-performing strategy (English) and is recommended for comparisons.

 ## Implementation pointers